 Vet Approved Hydrocortisone Cream for Dogs

-Dog-friendly hydrocortisone products are approved by the FDA and are safe to use, especially when treating a rudimentary skin issue like tiny rash without the need for guidance of a veterinarian.
-(Note that you should only do this if the inflamed skin is not paired with additional symptoms.)
+The FDA approves Dog-friendly hydrocortisone products.
+They are safe to use, especially when treating a rudimentary skin issue like a tiny rash without the need for guidance from a veterinarian.

 Below are a few well-known brands and products available over-the-counter for pet owners to consider if you are looking to try hydrocortisone for your dog's skin problem.

 1. Zymox Topical Spray with Hydrocortisone for Dogs (1%)

 The company used to have the largest library of studies of testing their products, but with their site's rebranding, they have since removed it.

 The Zymox hydrocortisone topical spray is also a disinfectant, so there’s no need to wash and dab-dry the area before applying.